 A majority of states (along with the District of Columbia and Puerto Rico) have passed their own False Claims Act laws to combat fraud against their taxpayers.
 Most of these FCA statutes are structured similarly to the federal FCA and include qui tam provisions that allow whistleblowers to sue in the name of the state and receive a share of any recovery.
 Two states — Missouri and Arkansas — have FCAs that are not qui tam statutes; rather than filing a private action, a whistleblower in those states who provides information leading to a recovery for Medicaid fraud can receive a reward of up to 10%.

-The map below shows states that have enacted an FCA law that provides for a whistleblower award of some sort — either through a qui tam provision or an award for information leading to a recovery.
+The map below shows, in red, the states that have enacted an FCA law that provides for a whistleblower award of some sort — either through a qui tam provision or an award for information leading to a recovery.

 Even among states that have FCAs, there is considerable variation.
 Some have passed FCAs that are even broader than the federal FCA; New York’s statute, for example, covers tax fraud.
 A number of states have limited their FCAs to Medicaid fraud, while others have separate FCA statutes for Medicaid fraud and for other types of fraud.
 Two states — California and Illinois — have passed anti-fraud laws that provide incentives for whistleblowers to report fraud against private insurers.
 A few states have limitations on who can be a whistleblower under their statutes.